• Skip to primary navigation

 If these breeds are economical, why don’t the big factories raise them?

-So they find a lot of their own food by scratching around in nature.
-This lowers the cost of feeding them.
+They are only an economical choice for the small farm or homestead chicken keeper, mostly because they are great foragers.
+They find a lot of their own food by scratching around in nature, lowering the cost of feeding them.
 It is easy to grow extra fruits and vegetables to supplement what they eat as well.

 Heritage Breeds Don’t Need Help Procreating

 Most backyard chicken keepers don’t need to purchase and maintain an incubator to hatch eggs.
 Most heritage chicken breeds will get broody if you allow them to keep a few eggs.
 They make protective and nurturing mothers.
+Let nature take its course, and your flock can easily double in a year.

-You don’t need all the temperature controlling devices or the lighting of an egg laying production to have all the healthy eggs you can use.
-You’ll have enough to keep family and friends well stocked with the right heritage breed in your coop.
+You don’t need all the temperature-controlling devices or the lighting of an egg laying production to have all the healthy eggs you can use.
+You’ll have enough to keep family and friends well-stocked with the right heritage breed in your coop.

 Choosing Heritage Chicken Breeds